 This formula finds the text string “Male” in column C and returns all the corresponding row data.

-Excel has a special feature that can perform the same task like Google Sheets QUERY function with the “Where” statement: Filter feature.
+Excel has a unique feature that can perform the same task as Google Sheets QUERY function with the “Where” statement: Filter feature.

 - Click on the header row and press CTRL+SHIFT+L. That will insert Filter in the header.